-The Eurasian major plate consists of most of Europe, Russia and parts of Asia.
-This plate is sandwiched between the North American and African Plate on the north and west sides.
+The Eurasian major plate consists of most of Europe, Russia, and parts of Asia.
+This plate is sandwiched between the North American and African Plates on the north and west sides.

 The west side has a divergent boundary with the North American plate.
 The south side of the Eurasian plate neighbors the Arabian, Indian and Sunda plates.

-It straddles along Iceland where it tears the country in two separate pieces at a rate of 2.5 cm per year.
+It straddles Iceland where it tears the country into two separate pieces at a rate of 2.5 cm per year.
 On average, the Eurasian plate moves about one-quarter to half an inch per year.

 The African plate contains the whole continent of Africa as well as the surrounding oceanic crust of the Atlantic Ocean.
 Oddly, it looks like a larger boundary of the African continent, itself.